Mohamed1756/TradeLogger/README.md

 **Description:**

 This program is designed for the HyperLiquid Dex Exchange and is inspired by [Tradermath.org](https://www.tradermath.org/).
-The task was to automate the process of logging every trade's quantity, price, and whether it was a buy or sell transaction.
+The task was to automate the process of logging every trade's quantity, price, and whether it was a buy or sell and PnL for the transaction.

 **Instructions for Use:**